nojronatron/java-code-challenges/docs/readme-quickSortChallenge.md

 ### Additional Design Considerations

-- [ ] I want to be able to sort any Number types, to applying an appropriate Generic Interface will be necessary.
+- [x] Sort any Number types, to applying an appropriate Generic Interface will be necessary.
-- [ ] In the future it would be great to allow sorting other types beyond Numbers.
+- [x] Allow sorting other types beyond Numbers.

 ## Pseudocode